martell/m1n1/proxyclient/m1n1/ane/README.md

 > Neural processor circuit is a circuit that
 > performs various machine learning operations based on
 > computation including multiplication, addition, and accumulation.
 > Neural processor circuit is a configurable circuit that
 > performs these operations in a fast and power-efficient
 > manner while relieving CPU of resource-intensive
-> operations associated with neural network operations [1]
+> operations associated with neural network operations[1]

 ## Hardware

 ### Board types

-A DT instance refers to a single neural processor circuit [2].
+Each neural processor has its own DT instance.
-Here's the scraped DT nodes:
+Here's the scraped DT nodes for each SoC:

 | Marketing name                      | Product | SoC   | ane device          | ane type |
 |-------------------------------------|---------|-------|---------------------|----------|